 Below you will find important information about some of the financial resources that may be available to you.
-Please be aware that eligibility requirements for the options discussed on this page are varied, and several of these resources do not extend to study abroad tuition and fees.
+Please be aware that eligibility requirements for the options discussed on this page may vary, and several of these resources do not extend to education abroad tuition and fees.

 Title V CAFE

 Career and Financial Education (CAFE) is an innovative program that exist to assist Texas State students in learning how to successfully transition from the university to professional schools or enter the workforce.
 Our primary goal is bringing juniors and seniors to new levels of career readiness and financial awareness.
 Funded by a Title V grant, CAFE offers career readiness workshops, financial education events, one-on-one financial coaching, personalized graduation preparation, and academic coaching.

 Click on the link below view the student budget